Archive forOctober, 2009

 Comments off

-She was my father’s step-grandmother (so not related “by blood” but by heart.)
-When my father was three, he came to live with Grandma and Grandpa Brophey who raised him as their son.
-They were quite well-to-do in the early 1920′s.
-They had a dry cleaning business and owned the biggest share of a city block in downtown Midland plus a couple of houses.
-Until I was six, they lived at 405 McDonald Street in Midland.
+When my father was three, he came to live with his Grandma and Grandpa Brophey.
+She couldn’t have children, so they raised my father as their son.
+At that time, they were well-to-do with a successful business and investments.
+They owned the biggest share of a city block in downtown Midland plus a couple of houses.

 Until I was a teenager, she made all of my clothes (and as a child, I had a complete wardrobe for my dolls long before a Barbie wardrobe was a requirement for a young girl).
 I was the best dressed youngster you can imagine.
-As an example, I remember a lined soft blue wool suit, lovely lined cape to match, and a navy tam to complete the outfit.
-(I was maybe three.)
-I remember being asked to “turn around” so the classy ladies of the church could approve of my whole ensemble.
-She was a woman to be proud of and she was so proud of me.
-(I wish I’d lived up to her expectations.)
+As an example, I remember a soft blue wool suit, lovely cape to match, and a navy tam to complete the outfit.
+(There are several pictures of me when I was about four wearing suits which I recall were all lined.)
+I remember being asked to “turn around” and display my ensemble by Mrs. Dow (of Dow Chemical Company).

 One Mother’s Day she was named “Mother of the Year” by the Midland Daily News.
 Yet this was a woman, who’d never given birth.

 She loved me more than anyone in my life and was always there for me to praise when I deserved it, or to show disapproval when I let her down.
-I remember the time she cried after scolding me.
-I was two or three and I’d spit toward another child.
-She took a minor swat at my rear end and then we both cried.
+I remember when I was two or three and I’d spit toward another child.
+She gave me a minor swat at my rear end.
+I was shocked.
+Grandma had never raised a hand to discipline me!
+I was more surprised than hurt.
+We both cried.

 Comments off